quipucords/qpc-tools/docs/man.md

 Note that in the log information for the `qpc-tools cli install` command, references to `quipucords server` are relevant to the Quipucords server, and references to `QPC CLI` are relevant to the Quipucords command line interface client.

 **qpc-tools cli install** [**-h**]
-                         [**--offline**]
                          [**--offline-files** *OFFLINE_FILES*]
                          [**--version** *SERVER_VERSION*]
                          [**--home-dir** *HOME_DIR*]
                          [**--server-host** *SERVER_HOST*]
                          [**--server-port** *SERVER_PORT*]

-`--offline`

-  Controls whether the installation runs as an offline (disconnected) installation.

 `--offline-files=OFFLINE_FILES`

   Sets the fully qualified path to the files needed to complete an offline installation.
-Required if `offline` specified.

 `--version=VERSION`